BitCANN/bitcann-contracts/README.md

 ### Contract Description

-1. RegistrationContract
+1. Registration
-2. StartRegistration
+2. RegistrationAuction
 3. Bid
 4. RevealName
 5. DomainFactroy
 6. Domain
 7. ProveInvalidDomain
-8. RemoveIllegalRegistration
+8. IllegalRegistration
-9. ResolveRegistrationConflict
+9. RegistrationConflict

-#### RegistrationContract
+#### Registry

 The Registration contract contains NFTs with the domain category that have scriptHash of the contract which with the contract interacts with.
 [5-10 threads each] `require(inputs[0].nftCommitment == lockingBytecode)`.
 These contracts are tightly locked with each other.